 - a spike in highly positive or negative reviews over a short period of time

-- multiple reviews written from the same email or IP address
+- many reviews written from the same email or IP address

 - similar reviewers’ names